rebello95/rebello95.github.io/docs/index.markdown

 Additionally, I'm working on [Path](https://www.pathapp.io)
 ![Path]({{ site.asset_baseurl }}/small/path.png){:style="width: 20px; height: 20px;"} -
-a place to discover and share your favorite travel recommendations.
+a platform to find the best spots through short-form, relatable video reviews from local experts and recommendations from friends.

 Prior, I started and sold two small software companies and did a few consulting projects here and there.